-Carol is a world authority on the HACCP system of food safety management, with particular interests in effectiveness of systems delivering food safety in practice from farm to fork.
-She has keen research interests in the factors impacting food safety management system effectiveness, including technical requirements and knowledge, the effectiveness of food safety audit, and food safety culture and personnel factors.
-She is keen to emphasise the food professional’s perspective on food issues as part of the multidisciplinary approach to managing public health, and the need to support groups such as SMEs, Farmers’ Markets and Consumers with guidance on how to handle food safely.
+Carol is a world authority on the HACCP system of food safety management, with particular interests in effectiveness of systems delivering food safety performance from farm to fork.
+She is keen to emphasise the food professional’s responsibility for food issues as part of the multidisciplinary approach to managing public health, and the need to support groups such as SMEs, Farmers’ Markets and Consumers with guidance on how to handle food safely.

 Her research interests focus on factors impacting food safety management system effectiveness, including approaches to measure and strengthen food safety culture, causal factors in food outbreaks and incidents, and the effectiveness of food safety audit/inspection and governance systems.
 Carol was instrumental in setting up an academic network to explore and share knowledge about the emergent food safety culture field in 2015 – the Salus Food Safety Culture Science Group – and is its current Chair.
 She regularly presents at and organises conference symposia in the areas of food safety management and culture.

 Carol is widely published in the field of food safety and is author and co-author of several best-selling text-books, which have been instrumental in guiding HACCP and food safety management practice in the international food industry.
 She has advised many high-profile companies in developing and reviewing their food safety management systems and strategy and has contributed to food safety initiatives for smaller food businesses.
 Peer review publications cover a range of food safety topics related to her research interests and she is currently working with Wiley on an online platform, Food Safety Management in Practice, aiming to bridge the gap between academic research and industry practice.

 Teaching activities and responsibilities